College Application Camps 2018

 Why Montclair State?

-College Application Camp will hold two nonresidential camps in 2017—June 26 to 29 (registration now closed) and July 31 to August 3—all on the campus of Montclair (NJ) State University.
+College Application Camp will hold two nonresidential camps in 2018—June 25 to 28 and July 30 to August 2—all on the campus of Montclair (NJ) State University.

 Camp founder and essay coach Pat Berry will lead a team of instructors who are nonfiction experts and instructors, with masters degrees in writing and years of experience teaching writing and coaching college applicants.